unlaunch/documentation/_docs/users/managingusers.md

 # Managing Users

-This page will help you understand how to add and remove members to your Unlaunch project and assign them appropriate roles.
+This page will help you understand how to add and remove team members to your Unlaunch project and assign them appropriate roles.
 To understand roles and permissions, please take a look at this [guide](access-control).

 To add, remove and change members, you **must** have admin privileges.